-An outline for more content, more easilyBlogging requires effort and thinking.
-Sometimes more than we have time or brainpower for.
-Click To TweetLet’s face it – blogging requires effort and thinking.
+[clickToTweet tweet=”Blogging requires effort & thinking; sometimes more than we have time or brainpower for. ” quote=”Blogging requires effort and thinking.
+Sometimes more than we have time or brainpower for. “]Let’s face it – blogging requires effort and thinking.
 Sometimes more than we think we have time or brainpower for.
 That’s where an outline comes in.
 An outline is a systematic approach to writing.
 It will help you

 - Reduce the time you spend developing a post

 - Help you structure your thinking before you begin to write